sauron65/game-thng/README.md

 It is recommended to use a recent version of Chromium (Chrome/Edge).
-Unfortunately, Safari won't work.
+Unfortunately, Safari ~~won't~~ might not work.

 Click here to play [https://sauron65.github.io/game-thng/game.html](https://sauron65.github.io/game-thng/game.html)